Tolufolorunso/tutor-me/README.md

 ### Get all Subjects Using HTTP GET method

 ```
-//URL is
+//Endpoint is

 /api/v1/subjects

 - Response is
-- status code: 201 Created
+- status code: 200 Ok

 {
     "status": "success",